-Oscar-winning ‘Titanic’ composer James Horner dead at 61
+Oscar-winning ‘Titanic’ composer James Horner dead

 Los Angeles — From the swelling-sea songs of “Titanic” to the space symphonies of “Apollo 13” to the bagpipes of “Braveheart,” James Horner’s singular sound graced some of the biggest moments in the history of movies.